 - Emerging science links exposure to pesticides in the womb to a higher likelihood that a child will develop metabolic disorders such as obesity and diabetes.

-- The number of U.S. children who are clinically obese has more than tripled in the past 30 years.
+- The number of clinically obese U.S. children has more than tripled in the past 30 years.

 For More Information